jose-brandao/headlessChromeMatchMedia/README.md

 After some time struggling, I found a way to make Headless Chrome to respect match media queries.

-This example complitely emulates an iPhone6 Plus, making match media queries working properly.
+This example completely emulates an iPhone6 Plus, making match media queries working properly.

 ## Setup and run